metaplex-foundation/developer-hub/src/pages/umi/public-keys-and-signers.md

 Let's tackle this on a per-use case basis.

+{% callout type="note" %}
+Looking for a snippet to use the Wallet Adapter or a Filesystem wallet?
+Check out the [Getting Started Page](/umi/getting-started)!
+{% /callout %}

 ## Public keys

 In Umi, a public key is a simple base58 `string` representing a 32-byte array.
 We use an opaque type to tell TypeScript that the given public key has been verified and is valid.
 We also use a type parameter to offer more granular type safety.